moderngl/moderngl-window/README.md

 ## Features

 * Easily create a window for ModernGL using Pyglet, PySide2, GLFW, SDL2 or PyQt5 supporing basic keyboard and mouse controls.
 These events are unified into a single system so we can switch to any window at any point in time.
-* Easily load resources like textures, shaders, objects/scenes
+* Load 2D textures and texture arrays
+* Load shaders as single or multiple `glsl` files
+* Load objects/scenes from wavefront/obj, GLFT 2.0 or STL
+* Resource finder system supporting multiple resource directories
-* A highly pluggable library.
-Create your own window types and loaders
+* A highly pluggable library supporting custom loaders, resource finders and windows.

-Also keep in mind this is a library.
-You are not required to use the windows or resource loaders we provide.
-It's all up to you.
-Just provide your `moderngl.Context` and you are good to go.
+We are not trying to force the user into using every aspect of this library.
+If you have an exiting project and just need texture loading you will be able to do this without unnecessary hurdles as long as you provide us your `moderngl.Context`.

 ## Supported Platforms